 1. A method comprising: identifying, by a computer system, a plurality of different document versions of a particular document; identifying, by the computer system, a first type of metadata that is associated with each document version of the plurality of different document versions, wherein the first type of metadata includes data that describes a source that provides each document version of the plurality of different document versions; identifying, by the computer system, a second type of metadata that is associated with each document version of the plurality of different document versions, wherein the second type of metadata describes a feature of each document version of the plurality of different document versions other than the source of the document version; for each document version of the plurality of different document versions, applying, by the computer system, a priority rule to the first type of metadata and the second type of metadata, to generate a priority value; selecting, by the computer system, a particular document version, of the plurality of different document versions, based on the priority values generated for each document version of the plurality of different document versions; and providing, by the computer system, the particular document version for presentation.

-This doesn’t advance the claim that the primary version of a document is considered the canonical version of that document, and all links pointed to that document are redirected to the primary version.
+This doesn’t advance the claim that the primary version of a document is considered the canonical version.
+Instead, all links pointed to that document are redirected to the primary version.

-There is another patent that shares an inventor with this one that refers to one of the duplicate content URL being chosen as a representative page, though it doesn’t use the phrase “canonical.”
+Another patent shares an inventor with this one that refers to one of the duplicate content URLs being chosen as a representative page, though it doesn’t use the phrase “canonical.”
 From that patent:

-In some embodiments, a method for selecting a representative document from a set of duplicate documents includes: selecting a first document in a plurality of documents on the basis that the first document is associated with a query independent score, where each respective document in the plurality of documents has a fingerprint that identifies the content of the respective document, the fingerprint of each respective document in the plurality of documents indicating that each respective document in the plurality of documents has substantially identical content to every other document in the plurality of documents, and a first document in the plurality of documents is associated with the query-independent score.
-The method further includes indexing, in accordance with the query independent score, the first document thereby producing an indexed first document; and with respect to the plurality of documents, including only the indexed first document in a document index.
+In some embodiments, a method for selecting a representative document from a set of duplicate documents includes: selecting the first document in a plurality of documents on the basis that the first document is associated with a query independent score, where each respective document in the plurality of documents has a fingerprint that identifies the content of the respective document, the fingerprint of each respective document in the plurality of documents indicating that each respective document in the plurality of documents has substantially identical content to every other document in the plurality of documents, and a first document in the plurality of documents is associated with the query-independent score.
+The method further includes indexing, per the query independent score, the first document, thereby producing an indexed first document and the plurality of documents, including only the indexed first document in a document index.